-Temporary fix for Auckland Harbour Bridge begins tonight, delays likely for weeks
+Auckland Harbour Bridge: Today's traffic congestion officially worse than yesterday

 Palermo said having a sole link and relying on one structure was not resilient for the city and questioned whether it was time for Auckland to look at building a new bridge.

 Prime Minister Jacinda Ardern said it the incident had been described as a "one in 50 year event".
-In a matter of seconds the wind speed almost doubled and at the same time a truck happened to be on the bridge at the same time, causing it blow over, she said.
+In a matter of seconds the wind speed almost doubled and at the same time a truck happened to be on the bridge, causing it blow over, she said.

 READ MORE: